AzionTeam/AzionAPI/README.md

 ## Install the API

-To add the api to your plugin that's will be more complicated than usual because you need to authentificate you to github for download the api
+Adding the API to your plugin will be more complicated than usual because you need to authentificate you to github to download it

 ### Maven

-For authentificate you with maven you need to create an `settings.xml` just like the picture below.
+For the authentification with maven you need to create a `settings.xml` just like the picture below.

 ![plot](./libs/pictures/maven-config.PNG)